Surajram112/UKBB_py/README.md

 project_folder = 't1diabetes'
 load_save_data(project_folder)
  ```
+The project foler is where the data will be imported to.
 project_folder = "name you want to give to the particular project you are going to be working on"

 ### Extracting Healthcare Records